-This could be accomplished by delinking the L of a LH contour when the latter is preceded by another [H].19 Since there is no H tone syllable in Hakha Lai, the resulting
+First, we might consider that the output of the RF rule is not R-F, but rather R-H, as shown in (56c).
+This could be accomplished by delinking the L of a LH contour when the latter is preceded by another [H].
+Since there is no H tone syllable in Hakha Lai, the resulting H would then become F [HL], as in (56b), perhaps even by phonetic interpretation.

-17 Arguing against Bao, Duanmu (1994:578), however, downplays the phenomenon: "A quick look through Chinese languages provides ample evidence that dissimilation between contour tones is a sporadic phenomenon.
+&lt;sup>15Arguing against Bao, Duanmu (1994:578), however, downplays the phenomenon: "A quick look through Chinese languages provides ample evidence that dissimilation between contour tones is a sporadic phenomenon.
 It cannot be attributed to any general principle, but reflects idiosyncrasies of particular languages."